-This sourdough pie crust is long fermented for health, and super flaky and a tiny bit tangy.
+This sourdough pie crust has a long fermented dough for health, and is super flaky and a tiny bit tangy.

 I am continually amazed by the vast array of things you can make with sourdough.
 And it’s not just a healthy substitute for your go-to recipes.
-Oh no. Every sourdough recipe I’ve tried has been BETTER than any version of that dish I’ve made before.
+Oh no. Every sourdough recipe I’ve tried is BETTER than any version of that dish I’ve made before.

 Take this sourdough pie crust for instance.
 I went into making it fully expecting it be an okay, acceptable pie crust.
-But it turned out to be the flakiest, most tender pie crust I’ve ever made.
+But it’s actually the flakiest, most tender pie crust I’ve ever made.
 I’m no wizard when it comes to pie crusts, and this one was outstanding.

 Let me show you how to make it for yourself!

 In the morning of the first day, feed your sourdough starter.
 That evening, when the sourdough starter is ready to go, mix together your dough.
-Put it in a bowl and cover it with a plate.
+Then put it in a bowl and cover it with a plate.
 Leave it on the counter overnight to ferment.

 The next morning, divide the dough in half and wrap each half in parchment paper.
 Put the dough in the refrigerator to chill, at least 1 hour.

-Now it’s time to roll out the dough!
+Now it’s time to roll out the dough for your sourdough pie crust!
 Sprinkle the parchment paper and the top of the dough with flour.
-Flip the dough and flour the underside (which is now the top) with flour as well.
-Roll the dough out to a few inches bigger than your pie plate.
+Next, flip the dough and flour the underside (which is now the top) with flour as well.
+Then roll the dough out to a few inches bigger than your pie plate.

 Transfer the dough to the pie plate.
 I find it’s easiest to pick up the piece of parchment paper, invert the dough into the pan, and peel the parchment paper off the top.